Types of Doctors We Serve

 - Trauma and Fractures

-Plastic surgeons must maintain their license to practice medicine.
+Plastic surgeons must maintain their licenses to practice medicine.
 This involves completing continuing education credits and staying current on new surgical techniques and advances.
 Specific continuing education requirements vary by state.

 Physical medicine and rehabilitation, also known as physiatry or rehabilitation medicine, aims to enhance and restore functional ability and quality of life to those with physical impairments or disabilities affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons.
 A physician having completed training in this field is referred to as a physical medicine specialist.
 Unlike other medical specialties that focus on a medical “cure,” the goals of the